 3. Asset Management

 Comprehensive asset inventory covering hardware, software, data, and services.
 Asset classification by sensitivity and criticality.
 Defined ownership for all information assets.
 Media handling and disposal procedures for sensitive data.
+In practice, asset inventory quality is one of the most common NESA assessment findings — organisations underestimate the scope of what must be inventoried and classified, particularly for shadow IT and cloud-hosted services.

 4. Human Resources Security